tmarrinan/solve-3d/README.md

 #### Usage

-Video player for .mp4 or .webm stereoscopic 3D videos.
-Supports playing local files or from URL.
+Video player for MP4 (.mp4) or WEBM (.webm) stereoscopic 3D videos.
+Also can be used to view JPEG (.jpg, .jps) and PNG (.png, .pns) stereoscopic 3D images.
+Supports local files or from URL.

 Supported formats:
  * Side-by-side (right eye, left eye)